aio-libs/yarl/docs/api.rst

 New URL generaion
 -----------------

-:class:`URL` is an immutable object every operation described in the section generates a new *URL* instance.
+:class:`URL` is an immutable object, every operation described in the section generates a new *URL* instance.

 .. doctest::